WordPress/openverse/documentation/catalog/reference/DAGs.md

 - `override_config`: boolean override; when True, the `index_config` will be used for the new index configuration _without_ merging any values from the source index config.
+- `target_alias` : optional alias to be applied to the new index after reindexing.
+If the alias already applies to an existing index, it will be removed first.
+- `should_delete_old_index`: whether to remove the index previously pointed to by the target_alias, if it exists.
+Defaults to False.

 ##### Merging policy